 Baked kofta or fried kofta

-These cabbage balls may also be baked instead of deep fried.
+These cabbage balls may be baked instead of deep fried.
 Place the cabbage balls on an oiled tray and bake them in a preheated oven at 200 degrees Celsius for 25 minutes or until browned.
-Halfway through baking, turn them around to allow the other side of the cabbage balls to cook evenly.
+Halfway through baking, turn them around to allow the other side to cook evenly.